 From 14 November 2021, the managed isolation period for international arrivals into New Zealand will reduce from 14 days to 7 days, followed by isolation at home until the result of a day 9 test has been received.

 Avoid getting COVID-19

-We need your help to keep COVID-19 out of New Zealand.
+We need your help to keep New Zealand safe during the COVID-19 pandemic.

 In the 14 days before you travel to New Zealand following some basic hygiene practices can keep you safe and lessen your chance of catching COVID-19: